phanerka/link-stash/Lediting/2. Region Making/Mod support/Meadow mode.md

 To configure music, you'll have to add `meadowPlaylist.txt` file to `your-mod\world\xx\` directory.
 In the file, define on separate lines:
 - vibe zone properties
 	Vibe zone is a pre-selected region room that can be warped into anytime (via pause menu).
 Unlike other rooms (which play songs from playlist for background music), its music is procedurally generated.
 	Define through comma:
 	- name of the room that will be vibe zone
 	- minimum radius of vibe zone (relies on world coordinates)
 	- maximum radius of vibe zone
-   - waveform value (acceptable: `Trisaw`, `Clar`, `Litri`, `Sine`, `Bell`)
+	- waveform value (type of procedural music).
+	   Acceptable:
+		 - `Trisaw`
+		 - `Clar`
+		 - `Litri`
+		 - `Sine`
+		 - `Bell`
-- songs playlist for area outside vibe zone
+- list of songs for area outside vibe zone
 List of all songs can be found & listened to in Meadow mod folder, i.e. :
 `Steam\steamapps\workshop\content\312520\3388224007\music\songs\`